nasa-gibs/onearth/src/mrfgen/README.md

 * mrf_blocksize: The MRF tile size.
 All tiles are square.
 * mrf_compression_type: The internal image of the MRF.
 Valid values are JPEG, PNG (for RGBA PNGs), or PPNG (for 256 color paletted PNGs).
 * target_x: The full x output size of the MRF image. target_y is calculated to maintain native aspect ratio if not defined in ```<target_y>```.  ```<outsize>``` may be used to specify both x and y output size as one parameter.
+* mrf_nocopy: (true/false) Whether the MRF should be generated without GDAL copy. mrf_insert will be used for improved performance if true.
+Defaults to "true" unless a single global image is used as input.

 These parameters are available but not used in the example above nor necessarily required.